 Alhadeff studied conducting at the Peabody Conservatory of Music in Baltimore, MD, and the Janáček Academy in Brno, Czech Republic.
 He holds a Bachelor of Arts from Loyola Marymount University (Los Angeles), a Masters of Music from California State University of Los Angeles, and a Doctorate of Musical Arts from UCLA Herb Alpert School of Music.

 Off the stage, Brian enjoys tennis, mountain biking, gardening, and celebrating the amazing wines of the Central Coast.
-He lives in Atascadero his wife Luana, daughter Éva, and their feisty miniature poodle Pasha.
+He lives in Templeton with his wife Luana, and two children Éva and Noah, and their family Labradoodle "Wookie".